davidMcneil/the-rusty-web/README.md

 or
 > cargo run --release

-you should now be able to see the resulting image at 'img/out.jpg'.
+The resulting painted image can be found at *img/out.jpg*.

 ### Running on the Web
 From the top level of the project...